GhifariArsa/school-projects/README.md

 This project, completed in my second year, was a milestone in my coding journey.
 With more experience under my belt, my teammate and I were able to finish it in a relatively short time.
 It was my first exposure to React and Express, and once I got the hang of it, I was completely hooked.
 Since then, React has become my go-to framework for web applications.
 Looking back at the web app we built using Java and Thymeleaf, my teammate and I often marvel at how we managed to pull it off!
 This project really ignited my passion for learning more about JavaScript frameworks and their capabilities.

 **What I Learned**:
-- Frontend Design
+- Frontend design with React
-- API Design
+- API development using Express.js
-- Database Design
+- Database design and integration with PostgreSQL
-- Project Management
+- Project management and teamwork
-- Javascript Technologies (React, Express, etc.)
+- Expanded knowledge of JavaScript technologies

 ---